marcosamz/vaadin-ckeditor/VaadinCKEditor/README.txt

   CHANGELOG
   =========

+0.3 (13 April 2010)
+ - Vaadin 6.3 nightly resulted in a broken compile because of changes to TextField.
+No functional changes made, but did a release to allow for the build to work.
+ - Replaced disk (save) icon from Fat Cow Free Web Icons (http://www.fatcow.com/free-icons/) which are released under the Creative Commons Attribution 3.0 License.
 0.2 (8 March 2010)
  - Added save button handling that is always immediate.
 Added support for blur and focus event listeners (defined in superclass TextField).